About Dr. Paul J. Dubord

 Dr. Dubord, through ESI, has developed a center of excellence in eye banking and cornea transplantation through the Ramayamma International Eye Bank.
 Since 2001, this eye bank has served as a resource center not only for India but the whole developing world.
 Over 120 ophthalmologists received subspecialty fellowships in Corneal Transplantation and Eye Banking (15 months duration) and over 70 ophthalmologists in the short term (at least 3 months fellowships in Transplantation and Eye Banking).
 In addition, hundreds of eye bank managers and technicians from all over the developing world have been trained in professional eye banking.

 Currently, with the L.V.
-Prasad Institute, Ramayamma International Eye Bank, and three other eye banking partners supported by ESI and SightLife, a population of over 250 million individuals in India are having their corneal transplantation needs met.
+Prasad Institute, Ramayamma International Eye Bank, and three other eye banking partners supported by ESI, a population of over 250 million individuals in India are having their corneal transplantation needs met.
 This is the largest program of its type in the world.

 Dr. Dubord has worked with Health Canada and the Canadian Standards Association, chairing both committees to develop the most comprehensive medical standards for all tissue and organ transplantation that exists.
 Currently, portions of the standards are referred to in Canadian Federal Regulations, a unique model in the world.